martdegraaf/martdegraaf.github.io/src/blog/content/posts/naming-azure-deployments/index.md

 ## Conclusion and discussion

 Make sure deployment names are unique.
-Modules don't require a name anymore to be unique, but can be preferred when you want to easily see which build belongs to which deployment.
+Module names no longer need to be unique, but using unique names can be preferred when you want to easily see which build belongs to which deployment.
 Using timestamps or build IDs from your CI/CD pipeline can help ensure uniqueness and avoid overwriting deployments.

-Let's be happy to know you don't hit the deployment limit anymore :tada:.
+Let's be happy to know you don't hit the deployment limit anymore 🎉.